Although not unique to cruises, the Norovirus is often associated with ships but is still avoidable onboard.

 I encourage you to take personal responsibility for the common good, isolate yourself and keep your hands very clean.
 But don't tell shipboard personnel that you are sick unless you really need their assistance.
 You may not be happy with the consequences.

+What Consequences?
 During the cruise check-in process you will be given a questionnaire form asking if you have experienced any specific symptoms within the preceding three days; vomiting, diarrhea, coughing, sore throat, runny nose, etc. This questionnaire is mostly a symbolic measure by the cruise lines, in my opinion, since many of these symptoms can be caused by non-transferable allergies, food poisoning or other reasons.

 Technically, if you admit to any of the listed symptoms the cruise line is supposed to give you follow up examination by a doctor or nurse.
 However, I have been contacted by people who claim they were in good health at check-in but filled in the form, candidly, expecting a follow-up examination.
 But they were denied their cruise without ever seeing a doctor, nurse or anyone other than security to escort them back to their cars.